yaronGithub/Tripza-AI/HACKATHON_PITCH.md

 4. **Enterprise**: Corporate travel and group planning features

 ## The Vision
-**TripCraft becomes the default way people plan trips worldwide.**
+**Tripza AI becomes the default way people plan trips worldwide.**

-Just like how Google Maps changed navigation from "printing directions" to "just go," TripCraft changes trip planning from "hours of research" to "describe your ideal trip."
+Just like how Google Maps changed navigation from "printing directions" to "just go," Tripza AI changes trip planning from "hours of research" to "describe your ideal trip."

 ## Why This Team Wins
 - **Problem-Solution Fit**: We've all experienced this pain personally
-- **Technical Execution**: Production-ready MVP in record time
+- **Technical Execution**: Production-ready MVP with real AI integration
 - **Market Understanding**: Deep knowledge of travel industry gaps
 - **Scalable Thinking**: Built for growth from architecture to business model

 ## The Ask
 We're not just building an app - we're creating the future of travel planning.
-TripCraft has the technical innovation, market opportunity, and execution capability to become the next unicorn in travel tech.
+Tripza AI has the technical innovation, market opportunity, and execution capability to become the next unicorn in travel tech.

-**Vote TripCraft because we're solving a real problem with innovative technology, and we have the vision and execution to scale it globally.**
+**Vote Tripza AI because we're solving a real problem with innovative AI technology, and we have the vision and execution to scale it globally.**

 ---

 ## Key Statistics to Remember
 - **6-8 hours** average time spent planning a trip
 - **40% reduction** in daily travel time with our optimization
-- **5 seconds** to generate complete itinerary
+- **30 seconds** to generate complete itinerary
 - **$87 billion** total addressable market
 - **73%** of travelers spend more time planning than enjoying trips

 ## One-Liner Pitch
-*"TripCraft uses intelligent route optimization to turn 8 hours of trip planning into 5 minutes of personalized itinerary generation."*
+*"Tripza AI uses advanced AI and intelligent route optimization to turn 8 hours of trip planning into 30 seconds of personalized itinerary generation."*